alexjungaalto/masterthesis/README.md

 # Doing a Master Thesis on Applied Machine Learning

 Do you have some topic, application or research question that you would like to explore during a master thesis?
-If you think that machine learning methods could be useful for your thesis you might consider having [me] (https://alexjungaalto.github.io/) as your thesis supervisor.
+If you think that machine learning methods could be useful for your thesis you might consider having <a href="https://alexjungaalto.github.io/" target="_blank">me</a> as your thesis supervisor.

 # What can you expect from me as your thesis supervisor ?